Zehui127/hybrid-graph-benchmark/README.md

 python -m pip install torch-sparse -f https://data.pyg.org/whl/torch-${TORCH}+${CUDA}.html python -m pip install torch-geometric==2.2.0
 ```
-Once these dependencies are installed, you can install this package with:
+Once these dependencies are installed, you can install this package with one of the following:
 ## Pip install
 ```bash
 #pip install hybrid-graph